naphatkrit/TigerHost/docs/getting_started/prepare_project.rst

 If you are moving from Heroku, then your project is already ready for TigerHost.
 See :ref:`getting_started/prepare_project//heroku`.

 Depending on how your project is structured, you may need to modify your project to work with TigerHost.
-This section discusses some general ideas and provides links to tutorials on more specific project structures (django, nodejs, etc.).
+Check if your project is using one of the structures available in our :ref:`specific project guides <getting_started/prepare_project//specific_guides>`.
+If not, you can follow this section, which discusses general steps applicable to all projects.

+You may also want to check out :ref:`core_concepts/index` to understand why these changes are needed.

 .. _getting_started/prepare_project//heroku: